matthieucan/quebec-monitoring/README.md

 Everything here is based on:
 * back-end: the monitoring engine Shinken,
-* front-end: the Django applicatin Adagios,
+* front-end: the Django application Adagios,
 * all-in-the-box: the container manager Docker.

-If you want to add a metric in an existing category, you can add relevant information in scripts/<category>.py.
+If you want to add a metric in an existing category, you can add relevant information in `scripts/<category>.py`.

-If you want to create a new category, add a script in scripts/<your-cool-idea>.py, and a line in the Makefile.
+If you want to create a new category, add a script in `scripts/<your-cool-idea>.py`, and an entry in the Makefile.

 __Pull requests, patches, bug reports, feedback and pizzas are always welcome!__